John Forrest: Across interior

-Premier
+Colonial politics

-He was an outstanding surveyor, and his successful expeditions had made him a popular public figure as well.
+Forrest was an outstanding surveyor, and his successful expeditions had made him a popular public figure as well.
 Consequently, he was promoted rapidly through the ranks of the Lands and Surveys Department, and in January 1883 he succeeded Malcolm Fraser in the positions of surveyor-general and commissioner of crown lands.
 This was one of the most powerful and responsible positions in the colony, and it accorded him a seat on the colony's Executive Council.
 At the same time, Forrest was nominated to the colony's Legislative Council.

+Premier (1890–1901)

 After Britain ceded to Western Australia the right to self-rule in 1890, Forrest was elected unopposed to the seat of Bunbury in the Legislative Assembly.
 On 22 December 1890, Governor William Robinson appointed Forrest the first Premier of Western Australia.
 In May of the following year, he was knighted KCMG for his services to the colony.

+Programme

 The Forrest Ministry immediately embarked on a programme of large-scale public works funded by loans raised in London.
 Public works were greatly in demand at the time, because of the British government's reluctance to approve public spending in the colony.
 Under the direction of the brilliant engineer C. Y. O'Connor, many thousands of miles of railway were laid, and many bridges, jetties, lighthouses and town halls were constructed.
 The two most ambitious projects were the Fremantle Harbour Works, one of the few public works of the 1890s which is still in use today; and the Goldfields Water Supply Scheme, one of the greatest engineering feats of its time, in which the Helena River was dammed and the water piped over 550 km to Kalgoorlie.
 Forrest's public works programme was generally well received, although on the Eastern Goldfields where the rate of population growth and geographical expansion far outstripped the government's ability to provide works, Forrest was criticised for not doing enough.
 He invited further criticism in 1893 with his infamous "spoils to the victors" speech, in which he appeared to assert that members who opposed the government were putting at risk their constituents' access to their fair share of public works.

 Forrest's government also implemented a number of social reforms, including measures to improve the status of women, young girls and wage-earners.
 However, although Forrest did not always oppose proposals for social reform, he never instigated or championed them.
 Critics have therefore argued that Forrest deserves little credit for the social reforms achieved under his premiership.
 On political reform, however, Forrest's influence was unquestionable.
 In 1893, Forrest guided through parliament a number of significant amendments to the Constitution of Western Australia, including an extension of the franchise to all men regardless of property ownership.
 He also had a significant role in repealing section 70 of that constitution, which had provided that 1% of public revenue should be paid to a Board (not under local political control) for the welfare of Indigenous people, and was "widely hated" by the colonists.